-Devotional Words Of Encouragement By Sheri Boulet / last year Share Tweet Pin Share I have something to say, and I really don’t know how to start it out.
+Devotional Words Of Encouragement By Sheri Boulet / a couple of years ago Share Tweet Pin Share I have something to say, and I really don’t know how to start it out.
 But I’m going to give it a shot.
 Perhaps someone may be offended at what I am what I am about to say, that is not my intention at all.
 I want only to bring understanding to someone about my heart.
 At a month shy of 21 years of age I delivered a beautiful baby girl.
 I know in my mind I thought I was all grown up, but life has certainly changed that opinion.
 I was not much more than a baby myself.
 The love that I felt was very mature though.
 I sit back and look at the world around me, I look at the other young people who rotate on this planet with my family and I cannot begin to describe how I feel inside.
 To say that I feel blessed is a tremendous understatement.
 I have grown up as a mother.
 I have been through unspeakable hardships and struggles to be a mother.
 I have had to scratch and fight to be a mother.
 Some days it seemed like I was on a literal battlefield.
 And like a soldier I will fight again, I do fight again, and again.
 I have no desire to surrender, no desire to give up the fight.
 Because I know what I am fighting for.
 I see so many people that act like their children are subjects in some kingdom in their own mind and they as the parents are the reigning tyrants.
 I just don’t feel that way.
 My children were not put on earth for me, I was born for them, to be a mother.
 And just as I don’t like the lordship parenting I also cannot stomach anyone who thinks their children should look at them as friends.
 I am a mother, period.
 I am in no way exalting myself as some super parent.
 I do my best by the grace of God.
 I make mistakes, I fail, a lot.
 But I continue on.
 Because you see I do battle against an enemy who would like to devour my children, would like to devour my home and would like to devour me.
 So I fight, I let them know I fight.
 Sometimes I get wounded on the battlefield, but I still fight.
 I know I will always have to fight, but every victory I see in them, every step they take closer to the Lord, I rejoice.
 I don’t need riches or glory, that doesn’t last.
 I need to see them living for Him.
 I have been told that I spoil my children.
 I could let this offend me because I know this is not a positive thing to the world.
 But let me say that I have showered them with my love and if that means that I have spoiled them, then I have.
 They are my spoils of the battle, so it looks like my Father spoils me too.
 I’m just following suit.
 I hope that when I am dead and gone if the Lord tarries my children can look back on the love I have for them and still feel it, still know that I would have busted through the very gates of hell to get them out, and I have whether they ever know it or not.
 I want them to spoil their own children with kisses and comfort.
 I am thankful for the battle, thankful for the spoils.